ashwini-kr-sharma/chipatac2020/08_CHIP_bigwig.md

 ### Exercice

-> create the bigwig file for the control `data/processed/CTCF/Bowtie2/CTCF_Control_ENCFF001HME_trimmed_aligned_filt_sort_nodup.bam`; MAKE SURE TO GIVE A DIFFERENT NAME TO THE OUTPUT FILES!!
+> Create the bigwig file for the control `data/processed/CTCF/Bowtie2/CTCF_Control_ENCFF001HME_trimmed_aligned_filt_sort_nodup.bam`; MAKE SURE TO GIVE A DIFFERENT NAME TO THE OUTPUT FILES!!

 ## Generating a merged bigwig file

-We can also create a single bigwig file by substracting the Control from the IP; scaling Control and IP is highly non-trivial, a good method is the **SES** method implemented in DeepTools
+We can also create a single bigwig file by subtracting the Control from the IP; scaling Control and IP is highly non-trivial, a good method is the **SES** method implemented in DeepTools

 ```
 bamCompare -b1 data/processed/CTCF/Bowtie2/CTCF_Rep1_ENCFF001HLV_trimmed_aligned_filt_sort_nodup.bam \
  -b2 data/processed/CTCF/Bowtie2/CTCF_Control_ENCFF001HME_trimmed_aligned_filt_sort_nodup.bam \
- --scaleFactorsMethod SES -p 4 \
+ --scaleFactorsMethod SES -p 3 \
  --operation subtract \
-  -o analysis/bigwig/CTCF_ses_subtract.bw
+  -o analysis/bigwig/ChIP/CTCF_ses_subtract.bw
 ```

 ## Loading the files into the IGV app

 We can now use the [IGV web app](https://igv.org/app/) to visualize the different datasets into a genomic browser; here, we will load
 * the individual bigwig files for IP and control
-* the compbined bigwig file
+* the combined bigwig file
 * the peak files in narrowPeak format

 **Procedure**